Lujaina-E/Furniture-Supplier-Database/README.md

 <hr>

 # Features for the Future
-A memory clear system allowing the customer to clear their current count of items and start over (similar to the "clear cart" function on a website)
+- A memory clear system allowing the customer to clear their current count of items and start over (similar to the "clear cart" function on a website)
+- Implementation of bubble sort algorithm